TungaDonmez/tungadonmez.github.io/README.md

 - Tooltips with information about each planet
 - Planetary orbits displayed
 - Reset camera and speed buttons
+- A search bar
+- Planet scaling for accuracy

 ## How to Run